noahasch/noahasch/README.md

 Hello!
-I am a PhD Student in Civil and Environmental Engineering studying aerosol-cloud interactions in the [Gordon Group] (https://www.cheme.engineering.cmu.edu/research-groups/gordon-group.html).
+I am a PhD Student in Civil and Environmental Engineering studying aerosol-cloud interactions in the [Gordon Group](https://www.cheme.engineering.cmu.edu/research-groups/gordon-group.html).
 My work primarily involves improving the cloud microphysics scheme in the UK Met Office Unified Model.
 Additionally, I work on refining remote sensing algorithms/maskings for cloud droplet retrievals.

 <!--
 **noahasch/noahasch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.